FalcoSuessgott/vkv/docs/quickstart.md

 [...]
 ```

 The `-` tells `vkv` to read the secrets from STDIN.
-You cal also specifiy a file using the `--file` parameter.
+You cal also specify a file using the `--file` parameter.

 `vkv` will create the `KVv2` engine if it doesn't exist.
 If the engine indeed exists, `vkv` will error unless `--force` is used.

-You can also copy subpaths to other engines:
+You can also copy sub-paths to other engines:

 ```bash
 vkv export -p secret/admin -f=yaml --show-values| vkv import - -p admin